York College Central Atrium Roof Repairs

 Follow Bankhead Group on Instagram to follow their work: https://www.instagram.com/bankhead_group/

-Bowman Riley’s team has been appointed to provide architecture and the role of principal designer on a major eight storey modular residential scheme in Herschel Street, Slough working for the construction company, Mid Group on behalf of Click Properties.
+Bowman Riley’s team has been appointed to provide architecture and the role of principal designer on a major eight-storey residential scheme in Herschel Street, Slough working for the construction company, Mid Group on behalf of Click Properties.

-The landmark development will provide 238 high-quality new homes for first-time buyers, families and professionals using the latest offsite technology working alongside Premier Modular.
+The landmark development will provide 238 high-quality new homes for first-time buyers, families and professionals.

 The Herschel Street development will feature studio, one, two and three-bedroom apartments with a number of eighth-floor penthouses.
-There will also be a number of apartments classed as affordable homes.
+15% of the apartments classed as affordable or shared ownership homes.
 The construction will take place off-site, with the modules delivered to the site, before being craned into place for installation.

 The high specification apartments will help to meet the increased demand for homes in Slough and contribute towards the ongoing renaissance of the town.
 Slough is currently benefiting from £600m Heart of Slough regeneration fund and Crossrail is due to arrive in the town in 2019.